PyxelM/alucinara/content/species/fauna/minikin.md

 - featured
 ---
 ## Overview
-Minikin are a small rodent species native to the 2nd realm.
+Minikin are a small rodent species native to the [2nd Realm](locations/2nd-realm.md).
 They are arboreal omnivores which tend toward eating nuts and other plants, and descended from red squirrels from the 0th realm.
 They are capable of language, and appear anthropoid.

 ## Adaptation
-Many red squirrels that had found themselves in the 2nd realm as a result of the Supernova of 80MB, and are subsequently put under a lot of pressure from similarly arboreal predators.
+Many red squirrels that had found themselves in the [2nd Realm](locations/2nd-realm.md) as a result of the Supernova of 80MB, and are subsequently put under a lot of pressure from similarly arboreal predators.
 This led to the adaptation of;
 - stronger legs and digitigrade feet for the ability to jump,
 - greater agility and capacity for stealth,
 - and sharper claws and teeth for self defence.